ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Suresh: Mike can you walk us through the ID you just submitted? if there is some purpose you want not met by this let us know

-Krishna: one of the strenghts of display based: the text here address most concerns with the display based.
+Krishna: one of the strengths of display based: the text here address most concerns with the display based.
 Spam marking or safety marking is a different output than what we are talking about.
 There are limitations to think about it in terms of output.

 Elaine: was it the intention to cover grounding?